akrah/TKDetection/README.md

 TKDetection
 ===========

-A software to detect and segment wood knot
+TKDetection is a software to detect and segment wood knots.

 Dépendances
 -----------